blobaa/bba-did-method-specification/docs/markdown/spec.md

 *DDOT update workflow*

 The DID controller stores the new DDOT with one of the support storage mechanisms and updates the current attestation with the new DDOT reference.
-A sample transaction is available [here](https://testardor.jelurida.com/index.html?account=ARDOR-S27P-EHWT-8D2L-937R7&chain=IGNIS&modal=transaction_info_modal&fullhash=26d3c955009090f971d862994beee8cc5afda82c5ed1fbd1849e09a14c1a001f).
+A sample transaction can be found [here](https://testardor.jelurida.com/index.html?account=ARDOR-S27P-EHWT-8D2L-937R7&chain=IGNIS&modal=transaction_info_modal&fullhash=26d3c955009090f971d862994beee8cc5afda82c5ed1fbd1849e09a14c1a001f).

 #### DID Controller Update